Welcome to UNICEF USA!

 The logistics can be mind-boggling.
 Childcare may be more or less covered with everyone at home, but someone still has to supervise younger kids' learning.
 That's no easy feat while managing your own work and maintaining productivity.

-Then there are the technical hurdles.
+Then there are the technical hurdles for educating your children through online learning.
 Do you have enough computers to accommodate everyone in your family who needs one?
 Some schools in California have partnered with PBS SoCal and KCET television stations to provide educational content to the students of the LA Unified school district, where 80 percent of children come from families living in poverty.
 But with many schools also conducting online learning with Google Classroom, Cisco's Webex and Zoom, divvying up computer time could be a challenge.

 Can kids get COVID-19?